worldbank/counting-people-climate-risk/README.md

 # People at high risk from climate-related hazards

-This site describes the methodology implemented by the World Bank to calculate the percentage of people at high risk from climate-related hazards for the [WBG Scorecard Vision Indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).
+This site describes the methodology implemented by the World Bank to calculate the percentage of people at high risk from climate-related hazards, a new [WBG Scorecard Vision Indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).

 ![Exposure to climate-related hazards](docs/images/RP100_exp_any_pct.png)